ShizukaDonaghue/melting-snowman/README.md

 ## Credits
 * ASCII art in ascii_art.py was created based on the font "bloody" from [TextKook](https://textkool.com/en/ascii-art-generator?hl=default&vl=default&font=Red%20Phoenix&text=Your%20text%20here%20) and modified by the developer to improve readability and suit the style of the game.
-It is shaped to reflect melting snow.
-ASCII art in snowman.py was created by the developer.
+The font was shaped to reflect melting snow.
 * Code to display correctly guessed letters is from [Kite](https://www.youtube.com/watch?v=m4nEnsavl6w).
 * Code to clear the terminal is from [GeeksforGeeks](https://www.geeksforgeeks.org/clear-screen-python/).